enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/c++/cmake/cmake-using-package.md

 > similar concept in program lanaguage [nodejs module](nodejs-module-system.md), [java import](), [python package](python-import.md)

-- when a package is found, extra commands and variable will be add to cmake

 ## The key Command

 - [command `find_package()`](cmake-command-find-package)

+## when a package is found

+- extra commands and variable will be add to cmake
+- check [.cmake file](#.cmake-file) for new available commands and variable

 ## This Command has 2 search modes